oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 . ~/.bashrc
 ```

-If you want command completion, you can add this to the script:
+If you want command completion, you can add the following to the script:

 ```
 [ -f /usr/share/bash-completion/bash_completion ] && . /usr/share/bash-completion/bash_completion